delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A8a_Announcements_of_Jan_3_2026/README.md

 You can approach the CRs for meeting link, which has also been shared via WhatsApp.

+**Important Note on Presentations:** Please be advised that, if you missed giving your presentation on the assigned date, being assigned a new presentation slot, or completing a presentation in a new slot, does not automatically guarantee that points will be awarded.
+Decisions regarding if and how points are allocated will be based on specific yardsticks and rubrics applied uniformly to all students.

 See you all there!

 Best regards,